-Tasks can be a bit of a pain when writing tests.
-Often when a dependency returns a task, it is often enough just to return a completed one.
-This can be done easily with a one-liner in c#.
+Tasks can be a bit of a pain when writing tests, especially when a dependency returns a task.
+Often it is just enough to return a completed one.
+This can be done easily with a one-liner in C#.
 Using Task.FromResult() you can easily get a successfully completed task with a result:

 var completedTask = Task.FromResult<string>("SomeResult");